You are located in service: Multifactor Authentication (MFA)

 Step 1

-Insert your security key into the USB slot of your PC.
+Insert your security key into a USB slot of your PC.

 Step 2